Miriam Schapiro: New York and Abstract Expressionism

 Paul Brach and Miriam Schapiro moved back to New York after graduate school in the early 1950s.
 Although Brach frequented The Club where abstract expressionist artists met to debate, talk, drink, and dance, she was never a member.
 In one of her journals, she wrote that women were not viewed as serious artists by members of The Club.
 Schapiro worked in the style of Abstract expressionism during this time period.
 Between 1953 and 1957, Schapiro created a substantial body of work.
-Schapiro created her own gestural language: "painting thinly and wiping out", in which the wiped area played a significant role as the painted area.
+She created her own gestural language: "painting thinly and wiping out", in which the wiped area played a significant role as the painted area.
 Although these works were abstracted such as her work Beast Land and Plenty, Schapiro based them off of black and white illustrations of works by the "old masters".
 In December 1957, André Emmerich selected one of her paintings for the opening of his gallery.

-Beginning in 1960 Schapiro began to eliminate abstract expressionist brushwork from her paintings and in order to introduce a variety of geometric forms.
+In 1960, she began to eliminate abstract expressionist brushwork from her paintings and in order to introduce a variety of geometric forms.
 Schapiro started looking for maternal symbols to unify her own roles as a woman.
 Her series, Shrines was created in 1961–63 with this in mind.
-It is one of her earliest group of work that was also an autobiography.
+It is one of her earliest groups of work that was also an autobiography.
 Each section of the work show an aspect of being a woman artist.
 They are also symbolic of her body and soul.
-The play between the illusion of depth and the acceptance of the surface became the main formal strategy of Miriam's work for the rest of the decade.
+The play between the illusion of depth and the acceptance of the surface became the main formal strategy of her work for the rest of the decade.
 The Shrines enabled Schapiro to discover the multiple and fragmented aspects of herself.

-In 1964 Schapiro and her husband Paul both worked at the Tamarind Lithography Workshop.
+In 1964, Schapiro and her husband Paul both worked at the Tamarind Lithography Workshop.
 One of Schapiro's biggest turning points in her art career was working at the workshop and experimenting with Josef Albers' Color-Aid paper, where she began making several new shrines and created her first collages.

 California

 Computer Art

-In 1967, Schapiro and Brach moved to California so that both could teach in the art department at the University of California, San Diego.
-There Schapiro met David Nalibof, a physicist who worked for General Dynamics.
-Nalibof formulated computer programs that could plot and alter Miriam Schapiro's drawings.
+In 1967, Schapiro and Brach moved to California so both could teach in the art department at the University of California, San Diego.
+There, Schapiro met David Nalibof, a physicist who worked for General Dynamics.
+Nalibof formulated computer programs that could plot and alter her drawings.
 This was how one of her most iconic works, Big Ox #1 from 1968 was created.
-The diagonals of which represented the limbs of the "Vitruvian man," while the O depicted the center of the women, the vagina, the womb.
+The diagonals of which represented the limbs of the "Vitruvian man", while the O depicted the center of the women, the vagina, the womb.
 This work is described as "a newly invented, body-based, archetypal emblem for female power and identity, realized in brilliant red-orange, silver, and 'tender shades of pink'".
 The O is also thought to symbolize the egg, which exists as the window into the maternal structure with outstretched limbs.